Mentors & SITE Supervisors

 Online Placement & Evaluation Platforms

-NOTICE: The University of Florida’s College of Education is transitioning from LiveText to Student Learning and Licensure (SLL) to house clinical experience placements.
+NOTICE: The University of Florida’s College of Education is transitioning from LIVETEXT to Student Learning and Licensure (SLL) to house clinical experience placements.
 Any student that is entering their first set of courses in a certification program must register for SLL to receive ratings for courses that are tracked toward certification.
 Students who already registered for LIVETEXT and are entering additional courses in their program or their final placements, will remain using the LIVETEXT platform through graduation.
 Mentors and Supervisors will utilize the platform(s) of the students they are assigned, which may be both platforms until LIVETEXT is officially phased out.
 For any questions regarding accessing either of these platforms, please contact Kim Roberts.

-Student Learning and LIcensure (SLL)
+Student Learning and Licensure (SLL)

 What is Student Learning and Licensure (SLL)?

-How Activate and Purchase Your SLL Account
+How Access Your Mentor/Site Supervisor SLL Account

 Livetext